Winston-Lin/dziganto.github.io/_posts/2017-7-21-Python-Deep-Learning-Frameworks-2.md

 **Notes:** Installation through conda is the recommended approach.
 For this reason, setup couldn't be easier.
 Installation was fast, smooth, and dead simple.
 Three steps and PyTorch was installed and configured.
 It really doesn't get any easier than this.

 ### TensorFlow (version 1.2)
 Source installation instructions can be found [here](https://www.tensorflow.org/install/install_mac).
-Tensorflow provides multiple options for installation: virtualenv (recommended), pip, Docker, and from source.
+Tensorflow provides multiple options for installation: virtualenv, pip, Docker, and from source.
 The recommended approach is virtualenv but this caused errors on my machine.
 So as not to break any of my other open source software configurations, I used pip to install.

 To note is that I did not build this from source which would have leveraged hardware acceleration.
 Therefore, CPU performance will be degraded somewhat.
 It's not a big deal from an installation perspective but it will have implications in the future when comparing performance.